faizeev47/Stocker/README.md

 # Stocker
-Inspiration from the psets of CS50, A friendly introduction to the world of stock trading.
+Inspiration from the psets of CS50, An introductory application to stock trading